 - Archiving or purging documents, storage files, emails and so on;

 - Archiving various data fields and histories for audit and compliance;

 Of course, all of these activities are generalized and it is obvious that depending on your business model, the task-list will be adjusted in one way or another.

 What You Need to Look for in a Salesforce Admin

 Now that we’ve covered general responsibilities of a typical Salesforce administrator, we can look at how you should pick the right person for this job.
 First, let’s start with simple and discuss what NOT to do.

-- Don’t’ pick a member of your IT department.
-This is the most typical mistake that organizations do when implementing CRM.
+- Don’t pick a member of your IT department.
+This is the most typical mistake that organizations make when implementing CRM.
 Sure, the CRM is a technology and your IT people will most definitely be able to manage it from a technical side.
 However, your administrator has to be very familiar with your sales cycle and the team who runs sales.
-Non-techy people can go through Salesforce admin certification guide and be fully trained to manage the CRM.
+Non-techy people can go through the Salesforce admin certification guide and be fully trained to manage the CRM.
 The role of an admin is less about coding and more facilitating the needs of your marketing and sales departments.

 - Don’t make it a team responsibility.
 If everyone is in charge then no one is responsible.
 Salesforce is a complex environment that has to be centralized around a single vision.
 Otherwise, you risk throwing your platform and therefore your entire business workflow off the rails in hopes that it’ll find a way.
 Quick tip – it will not.